-Jazz is a genre that was invented by the black American community in the 1920s during the famous period called the roaring 20s.
+Jazz music is a genre that was invented by the black American community in the 1920s during the famous period called the roaring 20s.
 It is known for its intricate harmonious variations and its expressiveness.
-The article reviews ten of the greatest black Jazz Musicians.
-These are the musicians that helped create one of the best musical genres in the world.

 He changed his performing genre in 1944 to a new jazz sound, called be-bop, when he moved to New York.
 His contemporaries included artists like bandleader Billie Eckstein, and Charlie Parker, the alto sax giant.
 During his musical career, his two most significant and best-selling albums were: Miles Ahead, Bess, sketches of pain, and Porgy.
 He passed away at the age of 65 from a lot of health issues.